-But let’s be honest, yoga isn’t going to heal your broken heart.
+But let’s be honest, yoga and meditation aren’t going to heal your broken heart.
 That said, they can act as a couple of the many building blocks in starting over after divorce at 40.
 So, let’s back up for a minute.

-I get that you are depressed.
+I understand that you are depressed.
 I’ve been there myself.
 You are also probably devastated, deeply hurt, sad, scared, angry, and in shock that the divorce is actually happening.
 Been there.

 Finding out you’ve been cheated on is awful.

 What the cheatee fails to understand initially (when they find out about the cheating) is that he or she isn’t stupid, but rather trusting and good, because he or she had faith in the spouse, they only saw the good and didn’t want to believe that someone who made a commitment to them to be faithful was ever capable of deceiving and hurting them like that.
 That doesn’t seem stupid to me.

 The stupid one is the cheater.
-Cheaters usually have deep seeded issues that run the gamut of sex addiction to low self-esteem/insecurity to selfishness to simply bad judgment that they later regret.
+Cheaters usually have deep-seeded issues that run the gamut of sex addiction to low self-esteem/insecurity to selfishness to simply bad judgment that they later regret.
 And honestly, not all cheaters are alike.
 There are some good guys (and women) who cheat.
 Not that cheating is acceptable if you are a good person.
 It definitely is not.